Apparent Gaza activists hurl paint at homes of Brooklyn Museum leaders, including Jewish director

-NEW YORK (AP) — People purporting to be pro-Palestinian activists hurled red paint at the homes of top leaders at the Brooklyn Museum, including its Jewish director, and also splashed paint across the front of diplomatic buildings for Germany and the Palestinian Authority early Wednesday, prompting a police investigation and condemnation from city authorities.
+NEW YORK (AP) — People purporting to be pro-Palestinian activists hurled red paint at the homes of top leaders at the Brooklyn Museum, including its Jewish director, and also splashed paint across the front of diplomatic buildings for Germany and the Palestinian Authority, prompting a police investigation and condemnation from city authorities.

 Mayor Eric Adams, in a post on the social platform X, shared images of a brick building splashed with red paint with a banner hung in front of the door that called the museum's director, Anne Pasternak, a "white-supremacist Zionist."

 “This is not peaceful protest or free speech.
-This is a crime, and it’s overt, unacceptable antisemitism,” Adams wrote, sending sympathy to Pasternak and other museum board members whose homes were defaced.
-“These actions will never be tolerated in New York City for any reason.”
+This is a crime, and it’s overt, unacceptable antisemitism,” Adams wrote of the paint attacks early Wednesday.
+Adams sent sympathy to Pasternak and other museum board members whose homes were defaced.

+Senate Majority Leader Chuck Schumer, a Democrat who lives close to the Brooklyn museum, praised it on the Senate floor as an institution whose leaders are “deeply concerned with issues of social justice,” and said the pictures of the director's home filled him with grief and anger.

+"Every single American needs to see this.
+This is the face of hatred.
+Jewish Americans made to feel unsafe in their own home – just because they are Jewish.

-Museum spokesperson Taylor Maatman said four officials were targeted.
-Not all are Jewish, she said.
+Four museum officials were targeted.
+Not all are Jewish, Brooklyn Museum spokesperson Taylor Maatman said.
 A report was filed with police.

-“Earlier today, the homes of people connected to the Brooklyn Museum were vandalized in an attempt to threaten and intimidate them,” Maatman said in a statement.
-“For two centuries, the Brooklyn Museum has worked to foster mutual understanding through art and culture, and we have always supported peaceful protest and open, respectful dialogue.
-Violence, vandalism, and intimidation have no place in that discourse.”
+The incident was one of several incendiary acts of protest in New York this week that have

 It wasn’t immediately clear who was responsible or whether the acts of vandalism were all related.

+One group of protesters riding a subway train to the demonstration outside the Nova exhibit chanted “Raise your hands if you’re a Zionist,” at their fellow passengers, followed by "This is your chance to get out.”

+Videos posted on social media also showed demonstrators spraying the side of a subway train at the Union Square station with graffiti.

-A spokesperson for the New York Police Department declined to comment, saying the agency was investigating and would provide more information later.
+A spokesperson for the New York Police Department said it was investigating the was investigating the vandalism aimed at the Brooklyn Museum leaders and the diplomatic buildings.
 The German mission said its security staff was in close contact with New York authorities.
 A message seeking comment was also sent to Palestinian diplomats.

 Hundreds of protesters marched on the Brooklyn Museum late last month, briefly setting up tents in the lobby and unfurling a "Free Palestine" banner from the roof before police moved in to make dozens of arrests.
 Similar protests have happened since October at other New York City museums.